 FAQs:

 To heat frozen Kibbeh, simply place it in a preheated oven, and bake until it’s heated through and the top turns crispy.
 No need to thaw beforehand.
-To reheat it you can use your microwave for a couple of minutes until warm
+To reheat it you can use your microwave for a couple of minutes until warm.
+(Just be sure your container can also go from your freezer straight to your oven.)

 Absolutely!
 Kibbeh is a wonderful make-ahead dish that you can prepare in advance and freeze.
 It’s perfect for special occasions or whenever you need a quick, flavorful meal.